Registration & Course Questions:

-You do have the option to repeat an individual course at UMass Dartmouth in attempt to increase your cumulative grade point average.
+You do have the option to repeat an individual course at UMass Dartmouth to attempt to increase your cumulative grade point average.

 However, only the appropriate UMass Dartmouth course may be used; no course taken at another institution can replace a UMass Dartmouth course’s grade.
-Only the most recently-earned course grade (whether higher or lower) shall enter into the calculation of the cumulative grade point average; however, all courses attempted by a student will be part of the permanent record.
+Only the most recently-earned course grade (whether higher or lower) will be reflected in a student’s cumulative GPA; however, all courses attempted by a student will be part of their permanent record.

-Please speak with your academic advisor prior to registering for the same course over again.
+Please speak with your academic advisor prior to registering for the same course again.